ImaginaryLandscape/django-yaba/README.md

 ####Articles:
    The articles are items that won't show up in the traditional main news feed.
 Also, if you check the "Buttoned" box, then the article will have a link to it on the top main nav bar.
 Currently functional
 ####Comments:
-   You have the option of using Disqus for comments, or using contrib.comments now.
-Both work fairly well, so you get to decide which you prefer.
-If you want to use contrib's comments, set DJANGO_COMMENTS in your settings.py to true.
+   If you want to use comments, set DJANGO_COMMENTS=True in your settings file.
-   Otherwise leave it out, and set you DISQUS settings properly.
 ####Social Media:
    Currently can grab your latest tweets, GitHub commits, and builds links to submit stories to Digg, Reddit, Delicious, and StumbleUpon.
 Github/Twitter configurable via simple settings in settings.py.
 If you don't want to display your tweets or github commits, just leave those fields empty in settings.py.
 If those are blank, you'll never see them again.
 ####Search: